Sara Money, My Banking App Stopped Working and My Money Is at Risk

 4. Redesign the OTP flow.
 Stop sending OTPs as push notifications visible on the lock screen.
 Require a transaction PIN or re‑authentication before generating an OTP.

 5. Offer alternative OTP delivery.
 For users abroad, SMS often fails.
 Provide options like email or WhatsApp.
+Or better yet, use an Authenticator app like Google Authenticator or Authy, for TOTP (Time-based One-Time Password).

-7. Provide real customer service.
+6. Provide real customer service.
 When users report problems, respond.
 Do not tell them to send a message through an app that does not work.

 Final Thought